-Tools: According to age and experience of group (see section 4 and individual risk assessments)
+• Tools: According to age and experience of group (see section 4 and individual risk assessments)

-9. Toilet facilities:
+Toilet facilities:

-All groups will start out their session in Hollies, where toilets will be used before setting out.
+All groups will start out their session changing in or outside Hollies, where toilets will be used before setting out.
 Anyone needing to use the facilities during a session can return to Hollies with a member of staff, after informing the forest school leader.